KIP 245: Transaction Bundle

 type TxGenerator func(nonce uint64) (*types.Transaction, error)

-struct bundle {
+type TxOrGen struct {

 // each element can be either *types.Transaction, or TxGenerator

-BundleTxs []interface{}
+BundleTxs []*TxOrGen

 // BundleTxs is placed AFTER the target tx.
 If empty hash, it is placed at the very front.

-TargetTxHash hash
+TargetTxHash common.Hash

 }